djmend20/Plotting-points-on-a-3d-plane/README.md

   3. Other case could be not cleaning your data properly.
 Having text or Null values will cause the program to end without producing a graph

-# If you like to learn more about matplotlib:
+# If you like to learn more about plotting points with matplotlib:
   https://matplotlib.org/3.5.1/api/_as_gen/matplotlib.pyplot.scatter.html